lateralblast/modest.archived/README.md

 Solaris Containers:

-- Solaris 10 or 11
+- Solaris 10 or 11 (Some branded container support on Solaris 11)

 VM Client Services:

 - VMware Fusion or VirtualBox

-VirtualBox bridged networking on OS X has been severly broken for quite sometime, therefore it is recommended to use VMware Fusion is available.
+VirtualBox bridged networking on OS X has been severly broken for quite some time, therefore it is recommended to use VMware Fusion if available.

+If using OS X and a installation platform for Jumpstart it is recommended to use flar based installs as the performance of the OS X NFS server being so utterly useless.

 Background
 ==========